 Managing for Balance

 Deer populations across much of Montgomery County have reached levels that exceed the capacity for the sustainability of the natural environment (Biological Carrying Capacity) as well as the capacity for tolerance by citizens residing in the county (Cultural Carrying Capacity).
-In response to the recommendations of the Montgomery County Deer Management Work Group, deer population management programs were established to directly reduce and maintain deer populations on parkland.
-Deer population management is conducted by the Department of Parks through Managed Deer Hunting Programs and a Park Police-based Sharpshooting Program, which are detailed below.
+Beginning in 1996, in response to the recommendations of the Montgomery County Deer Management Work Group, deer population management programs were established, and have been expanded, to directly reduce and maintain deer populations on parkland.
+Deer population management is facilitated by the Department of Parks through Managed Deer Hunting Programs and a Park Police-based Sharpshooting Program, which are detailed below.

 Managed Deer Hunting

-To reduce and maintain deer populations in accordance with the goals of the County’s deer management plan, M-NCPPC Department of Parks (Montgomery Parks) facilitates managed deer hunting in select parks during the fall and winter, annually.
+To reduce and maintain deer populations in accordance with the goals of the County’s deer management plan, M-NCPPC Montgomery Parks Department facilitates managed deer hunting in select parks during the fall and winter, annually.
 Programming is designed with public safety being paramount.
 Managed hunting programs are directed by the Department’s Natural Resources Stewardship Section and participants are required to follow strict safety and procedural guidelines.
 State and local laws are met and/or exceeded throughout each of the Managed Deer Hunting Programs.
 Managed hunting programs utilize carefully screened, qualified, and licensed recreational hunters participating in the following programs:

 Lottery Managed Hunting Program

 The Lottery Managed Deer Hunting Program utilizes both shotgun and archery hunting.
-For lottery-based shotgun programming, park locations are closed to the public for 24 hours on the scheduled/announced days of the hunts; lottery-based archery programming park locations remain open to the public as usual.
+For shotgun programming, park locations are closed to the public for 24 hours on scheduled & announced hunting dates; archery programming, park locations are not closed and remain open to the public as usual.
 Archery hunting occurs from September – January, annually.
 The Lottery Managed Deer Hunting Program is open to public application following a review of a pre-screening submission.
-New applicants can download the Lottery Based Managed Hunt Pre-Screening Packet (PDF) to submit.
-The deadline for new Lottery Program Pre-screening submission is the last Friday in June, annually.
+Those interested in applying may complete the Lottery Program Pre-Screening Packet (PDF) of information and follow instructions within the packet for submission.
+The deadline for new Lottery Program Pre-screening submission is the first Friday in June, annually.

 Cooperative Managed Hunting Program

-The Cooperative Managed Deer Hunting Program, utilizes both shotgun and archery hunting methods in cooperation with pre-selected, highly organized, experienced, and insured hunting groups.
-Selected park locations may use only shotgun hunting, only archery hunting or a combination of both.
-Method is selected for each location based on best fit approach priorities with safety being paramount followed by management objectives.
+The Cooperative Managed Deer Hunting Program utilizes both shotgun and archery hunting methods in cooperation with pre-selected, highly organized, experienced, and insured hunting groups.
+Selected park locations may use only shotgun hunting, only archery hunting, or a combination of both.
+The method is selected for each location based on best-fit approach priorities with safety being paramount followed by management objectives.

-Cooperative Shotgun managed deer hunting projects are assigned through a proposal/application-based approach and maintained/renewed as appropriate.
-Shotgun managed hunting park locations are closed to the public for 24 hours on the scheduled/announced days of the hunts.
+Cooperative Shotgun-managed deer hunting projects are assigned through a proposal/application-based approach and maintained/renewed as appropriate.
+Shotgun-managed hunting park locations are closed to the public for 24 hours on the scheduled/announced dates of the hunts.
 Hunts are scheduled on specified dates during the months of October – January, annually.
 This schedule is announced each summer and affected parks are posted with yellow “Park Notice” signs that indicate the specified closures for the season.